Priya22/react-annotator/README.md

 This app was created using the React framework for the front-end and python Flask backend.
 You will need the following libraries to run it:
 1. Make sure you have a recent version of Node installed (https://nodejs.org/en/).
+2. You also need to have Python version>=3.6 installed.
 2. Clone this repo onto your local machine.

 ### Start the application